jalane76/adversarial-attacks-tutorial/index.md

 An attacker can have different levels of access to the model they are attacking.

-1. White Box Attacks: The attacker has access to the full model.
+1. **White Box Attacks**: The attacker has access to the full model.
-2. Black Box Attacks: The attacker only has access to queries to input into the model and the results.
+2. **Black Box Attacks**: The attacker only has access to queries to input into the model and the results.
 They do not know the model.
-3. Gray Box Attacks: The attacker knows what model they are attacking and uses a virtual model and white box attacks.
+3. **Gray Box Attacks**: The attacker knows what model they are attacking and uses a virtual model and white box attacks.

 ![](boxes.png)